BitAgere/BitAgere_WhitePaper/README.md

-# BEVM(λ) Paradigm
+# BitAgere

-This repository introduces the formation of the BEVM(λ) paradigm, links to five key white papers, and presents the design of an intelligent cryptocurrency system—Agere Consensus and the BitAgere ecosystem.
-BEVM(λ) emerged through a deep reflection on the core principles of Bitcoin and Ethereum, undergoing multiple iterations and technical explorations to establish a new paradigm that integrates energy conservation, decentralized emergence, and intelligent scalability.
+This repository introduces BitAgere - A Multi-Agere Interconnected System Based on Bitcoin.
+Inspired by Turing computability, Gödel’s incompleteness theorem, and Wiener cybernetics, BitAgere utilizes the Cognito theoretical model, a triadic closed-loop of control, computation, and communication, to establish an adaptive and scalable consensus framework.

+Grounded in Bitcoin’s security and decentralization, BitAgere connects multi-agents through mechanical contracts, forming scalable consensus fields.
+This enables efficient information exchange, trust transfer, and collaboration without centralized management, creating a secure and intelligent multi-agent ecosystem.

 ## BEVM Development Phases
 The development of BEVM has undergone a deep reflection on the core design concepts of Bitcoin and Ethereum, and has gradually formed the current paradigm through multiple technical explorations.